0xLJoseb/Apuntes/Schooled Writeup/Schooled Writeup.md

 >.
 ><SNIP>

-Una vez enviada la petición mediante el **Burpsuite Repeater** , en la sección **Proxy** de **Burpsuite**, let's drop the intercepted request.
+Once the request has been sent through the **Burpsuite Repeater**, in the **Proxy** section of **Burpsuite**, let's drop the intercepted request.

-when you drop the intercepted request, the user "Lianne Carter" will not be added to the course, so we are going to add her back in the normal way, without intercepting the request, just to have the facility to go to her profile.
+When you drop the intercepted request, the user "Lianne Carter" will not be added to the course, so we are going to add her back in the normal way, without intercepting the request, just to have the facility to go to her profile.

 Once in the profile of "Lianne Carter" we will be able to notice that we have the privileges of **Log in as Lianne Carter**.

 ![privilegiosLianne](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/privilegiosLianne.PNG)

-Nice!
+**Nice!**

 ![logueado](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/logueado.PNG)

-Esto es una implementación con la que cuenta Moodle, nos encontramos autenticados como Manuel Phillips but logged in as Lianne Carter
+This is a Moodle implementation, we are authenticated as Manuel Phillips but logged in as Lianne Carter.

 ![manuelLianne](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/manuelLianne.PNG)

-Ahora, logged in as this user, we will have access to a "Site administration" panel
+Now, logged in as this user, we will have access to a "Site administration" panel

 ![Site_administration](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/Site_administration.PNG)

-**En Moodle una de las principales formas que hay para lograr inyectar comandos suele ser el panel de Plugins, sin embargo, a pesar de estar autenticados como Liann Carter, parece que no tenemos privilegios para subir Plugins al sistema**
+**In Moodle one of the main ways to inject commands is usually the Plugins panel, however, despite being authenticated as Liann Carter, it seems that we do not have privileges to upload Plugins to the system**

 ![pluginsoff](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/pluginsoff.PNG)

 # Mass Assignment Attack
 ****
-En el apartado "Users" podemos ver una sección "Permissions"
+In the "Users" section we can see a section "Permissions".

 ![permissions](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/permissions.PNG)

-allí ingresaremos a "Define roles"
+There we will enter "Define roles"

 ![listapermissions](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/listapermissions.PNG)

-Si damos click a "Manager" parece que tenemos un listado extenso de todo aquello que "Manager" role tiene permitido en Moodle y todo aquello que "Manager" role no tiene permitido en Moodle.
+If we click on "Manager" we seem to have an extensive list of everything that "Manager" role is allowed in Moodle and everything that "Manager" role is not allowed in Moodle.

-**¿Que se nos puede ocurrir?** un **Mass Assignment Attack** Así que vamos dar click en "Edit", activaremos **Burpsuite** and we will "Save Changes" para interceptar la petición
+**What can we come up with?** a **Mass Assignment Attack** So we will click on "Edit", we will activate **Burpsuite** and we will "Save Changes" to intercept the request.

 ![burpsuitemass](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/burpsuitemass.PNG)

-Lo que vemos en Burpsuite son aquellos permisos y su valor con los que actualmente cuenta el usuario "Lianne Carter" en el sistema.
+What we see in Burpsuite are those permissions and their value that the user "Lianne Carter" currently has in the system.

-Existe un repositorio de GitHub acerca del (CVE-2020-14321) [https://github.com/HoangKien1020/CVE-2020-14321]
+There is a **GitHub repository** about the (CVE-2020-14321) [https://github.com/HoangKien1020/CVE-2020-14321]

-Aqui, en la sección "Payload to full permissions" parece explotarse un Mass Assignment Attack to have the full permissions in the system.
-Veremos que el estilo del Payload es muy similar a lo que tenemos en Burpsuite, **asi que vamos a reemplazarlo**
+**Here**, in the section "Payload to full permissions" it seems to exploit a Mass Assignment Attack to have the full permissions in the system.
+We will see that the style of the Payload is very similar to what we have in Burpsuite, **so let's replace it**.

-Ahora, verificaremos que tengamos los privilegios para subir Plugins al sistema:
+Now, we will verify that we have the privileges to upload Plugins to the system:

 ![pluginson](https://github.com/0xLJoseb/Apuntes/blob/main/Schooled%20Writeup/Content/pluginson.PNG)